September 25th, 2020

 Filters are essential components of furnaces and AC systems.
 Unlike other types of maintenance that should be done by professionals, filter replacements are a task you should handle yourself.
 Although no one likes adding yet another item to their to-do list, replacing your filters is a simple but important task with major benefits.

 Filters help keep your HVAC system clean and improve Indoor Air Quality (IAQ).
 Dirty filters can cause your AC system to freeze, and your furnace to overheat!
-Either one could mean a costly HVAC repair, which, in Mercer County means it’s time to call SG Heating & Air Conditioning LLC!
+Either one could mean a costly HVAC repair, which, in Mercer County, NJ means it’s time to call SG Heating & Air Conditioning LLC!

 Filter replacements for your HVAC system are like oil changes for your car, and like the old adage “Pay me now, or you’ll pay me later,” it’s a task you should perform regularly to avoid big problems later on.
 Changing your filters keeps your air cleaner, reduces airborne allergens, and will save you money in the long run.